mleshen/migrationissue/src/pages/pieces/written/personalessay/spelling.md

 "T-o-l-l.
 Tall."

-Ding.
+*Ding*.

 My heart slams into my chest.
 I hear the faint echo of chuckles resound among the audience members.

-Thank God it was only a practice round, I try to remind myself under the soft hiss I feel bubbling in my ears with a quickening speed.
+*Thank God it was only a practice round*, I try to remind myself under the soft hiss I feel bubbling in my ears with a quickening speed.

 "It's probably because she's so short," an elderly white woman in the audience whispers to her husband in the moment of my error, blissfully unaware that my parents are sitting in the row behind them.
 Later, my mother would relay the old woman's joke to me with a tone that sat squarely between amusement and disappointment.